oanda/apidocs/full-history.md

 ##### New Features:

-- Personal Access Tokens are now automatically useable for any newly created subaccounts
+- Previously generated Personal Access Tokens are now automatically useable for any newly created subaccounts

 -------------------------------------